BritishPandaChick/js-l12-challenge-01/README.md

 # Reveal a Random Image
-Display Pet Objects project from Skillcrush 102 update
+Image generator project from Skillcrush 102.

 ## Instructions
 Clone this repo or download the zip file.
 Open index.html file in your browser.
 Click Show me an image! button to get a random image.

 ## Contributions
-I will not be accepting any pull requests.
+This website is based on a desing created by Skillcrush.
+Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush